Shyamdevkrishnanj/Breast-Cancer-Prediction/README.md

   </div>

-### Trying to predict  whether the  cancer is benign or malignant using LOGISTIC REGRESSION in Python.
+### Trying to predict  whether the  cancer is benign or malignant using  REGRESSION MODELS in Python.

 ## Team Members
 | **NAME** | **ROLL-NUMBER** |